hbc/NGS_Data_Analysis_Course/lessons/05_HPC-introduction.md

 ### Advantages of using HPC/HTC vs. Cloud systems

-* no need to transfer files before and after a remote cloud session
+* no need to transfer files before and after a "remote" session
 * security in knowing that you control how your data is managed
 * access to local expertise
 * economies of scale